Degenerate quantum erasure decoding: Results

 The check-to-variable messages $\Delta_{i\to j}$ are normalized by some $\alpha>0$, like classical normalized BP \cite{CF02a,CDE+05}.
 Typically, ${\alpha \ge 1}$ is chosen to suppress overestimated messages.
 Here, we also consider ${\alpha < 1}$ to enlarge the BP step-size to search more possible solutions.
 Larger step-size may cause divergence.
-Inspired by Hopfield nets \cite{Hop84, HT85, HT86}, MBP uses fixed inhibition \eqref{eq:fix_inh}, adding memory effects to BP to improve convergence even with ${\alpha<1}$ \cite{KL22} (see Appendix~\ref{sec:Hop_net}).
+Inspired by Hopfield nets \cite{Hop84, HT85, HT86}, MBP uses fixed inhibition \eqref{eq:fix_inh}, adding memory effects to BP to improve convergence even with ${\alpha<1}$ \cite{KL22} (see \ed{Supplementary Note~5 (part~b)}).

 We can select a proper $\alpha$ value using GD optimization to maximize \eqref{eq:soft_obj}.
-Section~\ref{sec:bp2_rules} validates this by linking BP update rules with GD.
+In METHODS, we validate this by linking BP update rules with GD.
 Given the physical error rate $p$, we can determine $\alpha$ from a locally linear function of $p$ using the continuity of the reward function \eqref{eq:soft_obj} (see \eqref{eq:llr_tanh_a}--\eqref{eq:a_vs_g}).
 Furthermore, we introduce an optional step \eqref{eq:MBP2_GD} to adjust the initial LLR $\Lambda_j$ to have enough magnitude $|\Lambda_\text{GD}|$, ensuring enough update gradients in harmful stopping sets.
 This is performed whenever the updated LLR $\Gamma_j$ for index $j$ does not have enough magnitude (i.e., $|\Gamma_j|<|\Lambda_\text{GD}|$) after every $T_\text{GD}$ iterations.
-We analyse the selection of parameter values in Appendix~\ref{sec:est_a} and choose ${T_\text{GD}=5}$ and $|\Lambda_\text{GD}|=0.25$.

 In BP, the message $\Delta_{i\to j}$ is typically computed by $ \Delta_{i\to j} = (-1)^{\vs_i}\boxplus_{j'\in\sN(i)\setminus\{j\}} \Gamma_{j'\to i}. $ For efficiency, we compute it by

 where $ \Delta_{i} = (-1)^{\vs_i}\boxplus_{j\in\sN(i)} \Gamma_{j\to i} $ is computed first and every $\Gamma_{j\to i}\ne 0$.
 This ensures $0 < |\Delta_i| < |\Gamma_{j\to i}|$ for numerical stability, which is guaranteed by the function $\text{soft}(\cdot)$ in \eqref{eq:soft}.
 Compared to the typical computation, this reduces the BP complexity from $O(2n j_2 (j_2 - 1))$ to $O(2n j_2)$ per-iteration, where $j_2$ is the mean column-weight of $\vH$.